bolanosv/AutomatedRadioEvaluationSuite/README.md

 <h1 align="center">Automated Radio Evaluation Suite
 </h1>

-Automated Radio Evaluation Suite Toolbox enables automated RF measurements of power amplifiers and antennas.
-Although commercial software exists, this app is open-source, customizable, and free.
-This app is still in development, some features might be unavailable at this release.
+The **Automated Radio Evaluation Suite** enables automated RF measurements for power amplifiers and antennas.
+Unlike commercial software, this app is open-source, customizable, and free.
+Please note that the app is still in development, and some features may not be available in this release.

 ## Features